WiIIson/EMGFlow-Python-Package/docs/03 Processing Pipeline.md

 This function outputs a dictionary of file names and locations for each signal marked as an outlier.

-For more information about further customizations and specifications that can be made to `DetectOutliers()`, see [[06 OutlierFinder Documentation]]
+For more information about further customizations and specifications that can be made to `DetectOutliers()`, see [OutlierFinder documentation](./06%20OutlierFinder%20Documentation.md).

 ---